smartshark/smartshark.github.io/msr20_registered_report.md

 If you are interested in participating, please first read the [registration protocol at the OSF](https://osf.io/acnwk).
-If you contribute manual validations for at least 200 commits, you can become a co-author of the resulting manuscript, which already as an In Principle Acceptance (IPA) for publication in the
+If you contribute manual validations for at least 200 commits, you can become a co-author of the resulting that we will submit and which already as an In Principle Acceptance (IPA) for publication in the
 [Empirical Software Engineering](https://www.springer.com/journal/10664) journal.